albertz/commandergenius/readme.txt

 is available for such devices - it has joystick (which can be configured as arrow buttons or analog joystick), and 6 configurable keys, full text input is toggled with 7-th key.
 Both user and application may redefine button layout and returned keycodes, and also toggle full text input - see SDL_screenkeyboard.h.
+Also you can read multitouch events and accelerometer events - they are passed as joystick events, see Ballfield sample app for the input event handling code.

 This port also supports GL ES + SDL combo - there is GLXGears demo app in project/jni/application/glxgears, to compile it remove project/jni/application/src symlink and make new one pointing to glxgears, and run build.sh